zio/zio-keeper/README.md

-# ZIO keeper
+# ZIO Keeper

 | CI                                       | Issues                                                      | Discord                                   |
 | [![CircleCI][badge-circle]][link-circle] | [![Is it maintained?][badge-maintenance]][link-maintenance] | [![Discord][badge-discord]][link-discord] |

-ZIO keeper is a purely-functional, type-safe library for building distributed systems.
+ZIO Keeper is a purely-functional, type-safe library for building distributed systems.

 It provides numerous primitives for tackling the common problems in distributed